 Amy Gutmann, “Should Public Policy Be Class Conscious Rather Than Color Conscious?” in Larry May and others, Applied Ethics: a Multicultural Approach, Prentice Hall, 2011, 5th ed., pp. 410-417.

 The moral argument of fairness must be kept in the picture since historical injustices have disadvantaged many blacks.
-The righting of past wrongs has been a goal of affirmative action and should remain a goal as a matter of justice toward black Americans.
+The righting of past wrongs has been a goal of affirmative action programs and should remain a goal as a matter of justice toward black Americans.
 Other programs—such as social welfare and fair workfare policies—are needed to address immediate problems, but race as a factor in college admissions must be maintained to address problems of injustice in the long-term.

 Gutmann’s argument draws upon a moderate deontological position with its appeal to fairness.